DataTalksClub/mlops-zoomcamp/cohorts/2023/05-monitoring/homework.md

 ## Q5.
 Dashboard

 Finally, let’s add panels with new added metrics to the dashboard.
-After we customize the  dashboard lets save a dashboard config, so that we can access it later.
+After we customize the  dashboard let's save a dashboard config, so that we can access it later.
 Hint: click on “Save dashboard” to access JSON configuration of the dashboard.
 This configuration should be saved locally.

 Where to place a dashboard config file?